About Laura

 I am interested in exploring with clients how mental health and neurodivergence impacts everyday life and supporting people to re-engage with daily activities, relationships, hobbies and work in a way that feels manageable and sustainable.

-I maintain ongoing professional development and work in line with the standards of relevant regulatory and professional organisations.
+I maintain continued professional development (CPD) and work in line with the standards of HCPC and RCOT.

 Alongside my professional work I have travelled extensively and have a long-standing interest in various forms of meditation.
 Creativity and dance are also important to me and continue to shape how I experience and understand meaning, expression and wellbeing in everyday life.